fcarella/flutter_docker_image_windows/README.md

 #### Step 4: Create Your Flutter Application

 1. Once the container is running, open the integrated terminal (`Ctrl`+`\``).
-You will be in the `/home/flutteruser/app` directory.
+The terminal prompt will be in the `/home/flutteruser/app` directory, which corresponds to the `app` folder on your Windows machine.
-2. Run the following command to create a new Flutter project inside the `app` folder:
+2. Run the following command to create the new Flutter project inside this directory (the `.` means "this current folder"):
     ```bash
     flutter create .
     ```
-3. The `app` folder on your Windows machine will now be populated with the new Flutter project files.
+3. Your `app` folder on Windows will now be populated with the new Flutter project files.

 #### Step 5: Run and Develop Your App